KRAE: History

-Around 2006, the station had a classic country format which than became an ESPN station.
-Around this time, there was a major re-shuffle of Cheyenne's AM stations: KRAE's classic country format moved to KRND (now a Regional Mexican station), while KFBC's sports coverage split off into several stations, including KRAE.
-In the latter half of the shuffle (2012-2016), KRAE lost its ESPN affiliation while KFBC became a complete sports station through CBS Sports Radio.
-To complete the transition, KRAE became a classic hits orientated station while slowly drifting towards 1950's and 60s music.
-The station, however, still is responsible for some of Cheyenne's sports content, mainly for some Wyoming Cowboys games, and has signed on a new talk show centered on sports.
+The station received a notice of violation in 2012 for failing to air a weekly EAS test from station KUWR.

+In 2013, the station was owned by KONA Coast Radio, and was sold to its current owners Proshop Radio Broadcasting, LLC.

 Signal

 KFBC and KRAE share the same tower on Southwest Road.
 At 1,000 watts during the daytime, KRAE's signal covers the local urban area, including Altvan to the east and Curt Gowdy State Park to the West.
 In addition, it can be heard in Northern Colorado with a decent radio.
-At night, the station drops to 72 watts in order to protect other Class D stations from Skywave interference, mainly KLMS in Lincoln This makes the groundwave signal KRAE's only method, which mainly covers central Cheyenne.
+At night, the station drops to 72 watts in order to protect other Class D stations from skywave interference, mainly KLMS in Lincoln This makes the groundwave signal KRAE's only method, which mainly covers central Cheyenne.

-Translator

-As of 2021, KRAE operates translator K266CC (101.1 FM) located in Downtown Cheyenne, with 250 watts.
-The translator shares this tower with several other FM stations, and covers most of Laramie County.
-Depending on the conditions, the station travels by tropospheric duction to the Nebraska Panhandle, as well as Laramie.
-Formerly, KRAE operated on K234AH (94.7 FM), which was located in Granite; the translator has since been used by KFBU.